Terry555/json-parser/README.md

 ## Features

 - This is the beginning stages of what will be a JSON parser.
-As of now, the file "lexical_analyzer.py" accepts any number of .json files as arguments, and will tokenize each file.
-It will output each token according to the categories below.
-It will then state if the file passes or fails based on if the file only has valid tokens.
+As of now, the files "lexical_analyzer.py" and "syntactic_analyzer.py" accept any number of .json files as arguments, and will tokenize each file.
+The "lexical_analyzer.py" file will output each token according to the categories below, if all tokens are found to be valid.
+If it encounters an invalid token, it will display the sequence of characters that was unrecognized.
+The "syntactic_analyzer.py" file will output the proper Abstract Syntax Tree (AST) if a set of valid tokens is recognized by the grammar below.
+Otherwise, it will not produce an AST and instead display the token on which it halted and which token(s) it was expecting.

 ## Token Types